zirkledw/PollEV_to_Canvas/README.md

 Basics of Grading

 This Ruby script uses Poll Everywhere gradebook csv files to create a canvas grade = Total points earned + Total answered.
-It sets the Canvas Points Possible equal to the maximum score from the class.
+This script automatically sets the Canvas Points Possible equal to the maximum score from the class.

 Line 70 can be easily modified if you prefer to give correct responses a different weight relative to questions answered.